Architects

 Dana Dowd with granddaughter, Jessica

-Dana N. Dowd was born in Lewis, Kansas on December 4, 1931 and entered the University of Kansas architecture program when he was 15, graduating with a B.S. in Architecture in 1956.
-After obtaining his architect’s license in 1957, he set up a private practice in Lawrence, designing (and in some cases building) a number of residential and commercial properties.
-A cluster of Dowd’s modern houses line the south side of 15th Terrace Road, a dead-end street off Iowa Street.
-Nearly all his houses were built on steeply sloped, challenging lots.
+Dana N. Dowd was born in Lewis, Kan. on December 4, 1931 and entered the University of Kansas architecture program when he was 15, graduating with a B.S. in Architecture in 1956.
+After obtaining his architect’s license in 1957, he set up a private practice in Lawrence, designing (and in some cases building) several residential and commercial properties.
+A cluster of Dowd’s modern houses line the south side of 15th Terrace Road, a dead-end street off Iowa St. Nearly all of his houses were built on steeply sloped, challenging lots.
 Finding it difficult to make a living as an architect in Lawrence, Dowd returned to Kansas City in 1967 and briefly joined a multiple-partner firm designing commercial properties.
-Fiercely independent, he established his own firm in the early 1970s, later adding a partner, and landed a major commission designing stores for the O’Reilly Auto Parts franchise in the early 1980s.
-He later became the corporate architect for the Minsky Pizza and Chartroose Caboose restaurant chains, and designed many other commercial properties in the Kansas City Metro area.
+Fiercely independent, he established his own firm in the early 1970s, added a partner, and landed a major commission designing stores for the O’Reilly Auto Parts franchise in the early 1980s.
+He later became the corporate architect for the Minsky Pizza and Chartroose Caboose restaurant chains, and designed many other commercial properties in the Kansas City metro area.

 Dowd was recognized by his peers for his humble demeanor and deep knowledge of both design and construction.
 A colleague, Robert Andrews, President of M.A.C., a design-build firm in Blue Spings, Mo., recalls that Dowd was an old-school architect who did everything by hand, and like Frank Lloyd Wright, knew how to translate what a client wanted into a two-dimensional document.
 “Dana put more information on a drawing than any man in history,” he says.
 “He was a good artist who really knew the field side of the equation.”
 Dowd passed away in 1999.